y-scope/clp-ffi-py/README.md

             print(log_event.get_formatted_message())
 ```

+Note:
-Note: If you are reading CLP IR streams that have not finished or terminated yet, the
+If you are reading a live CLP IR stream that is still in-progress or has not been terminated yet, the
 `clp_ffi_py.IncompleteStreamError` exception will be raised at the end.
 This occurs because the byte
 sequence signaling the stream's end is not present.
 To suppress this exception, activate the
 `allow_incomplete_stream` option when initializing the reader.